linhoi/gofinger/README.md

 ## Introduce
 The amid of device fingerprint is device identify.
 There are many ways to get device fingerprint ,and my focus is to use the message spread in the network .
-Many delicious information are spread with the TCP/IP network, if you can find them, it may be great help to get a fingerprint.
+Many delicious information are spread with the TCP/IP network,if you can find them, it may be great help to get a fingerprint.
 In my case, I will use the DHCP and HTTP packet to gain fingerprint.

-# Install & Requirement
+# Requirement
 Build httpdump requires libpcap-dev and cgo enabled.
 ## libpcap
 for ubuntu/debian: